-- We start the “bars in Durham” conversation with Parts and Labor, for their food and drinks, outdoor seating, and proximity to Motorco Music Hall.
+- We start the “bars in Durham” conversation with Motorco’s Parts and Labor (723 Rigsbee Ave), for their food, drinks, and outdoor seating.

-- Right around the corner, The Accordion Club offers great cocktails and a cozy atmosphere.
+- Right around the corner, The Accordion Club (316 W Geer St) offers great cocktails and a cozy atmosphere.

-- More bars with outdoor seating, drinks, and food include Bull McCabes and Devine’s.
+- More bars with outdoor seating, drinks, and food include Bull McCabes (427 W Main St) and Devine’s (904 W Main St).

-- And we couldn’t mention Durham bars without giving Pinhook a shout.
-Bands come from all over to play there and it’s also a great casual spot for hanging out.
+- And we couldn’t mention Durham bars without giving Pinhook (117 W Main St) a shout.
+Bands come from all over to play there; and it’s also a great casual spot for hanging out.

-- If you want to shoot some pool, start with The Green Room.
+- If you want to shoot some pool, start with The Green Room (1108 Broad St).
 Fun fact: Bull Durham shot a scene there.
 Can you guess which one?

 - Looking for a non-alcoholic option?
-Dakine’s Kava on Old Chapel Hill Road near Duke East Campus serves delicious kava drinks in a cool and inviting atmosphere.
-Seriously, not only will the drinks chill you out but the owners are some of the nicest people you will ever meet!
+Da Kine’s Kava (1114 W Chapel Hill St) near Duke East Campus serves delicious kava drinks in a cool and inviting atmosphere.
+Seriously, not only will the drinks chill you out, but the owners are some of the nicest people you will ever meet!

-However, they get bonus points for having an arcade, too.
-Beer Durham offers beer and wine, Sam’s Bottle Shop has that, and cigars.
+- However, they get bonus points for having an arcade, too.
+Beer Durham (404 Hunt St Suite 110) offers beer and wine.

 Ready to Explore These Things to Do in Durham?